smucclaw/documentation/docs/expert-system-webapp.rst

 Notice how we are essentially trying to access the value of the field ``country`` which is nested under the ``address`` field of ``Person``.
-For those familiar with SQL, the ``Address`` variable is essentially used to perform an implicit inner join on the value of the ``address`` attribute.
+For those familiar with SQL, the ``Address`` variable is essentially used to perform an implicit join on the value of the ``address`` attribute.

 L4 also provides some syntactic sugar for these nested accessor predicates.
 These have the form: